Webflow Alternatives (2026) — The Key Competitors

-Webflow is a popular website builder, and for good reason too — it’s a highly flexible tool that lets you build genuinely unique websites with stunning animations.
+Webflow is a popular website builder, and for good reason too — it’s a highly flexible tool that lets you build unique websites with stunning animations.
 However, its learning curve can be steep, and there are more powerful solutions available for ecommerce.
-So, in this post, we highlight some key Webflow alternatives that you can consider.
+So, in this post, I highlight some key Webflow alternatives to consider.

 Squarespace

-The main advantages Squarespace has over Webflow involve:
+The main advantages Squarespace has over Webflow include:

-- Ease-of-use — Squarespace has a very clean, intuitive interface, and is much easier to use than Webflow.
+• Ease-of-use — Squarespace has a very clean, intuitive interface, and is considerably easier to use than Webflow.

-- Ecommerce features — Squarespace lets you sell more products; gives you more options for starting a dropshipping business; and lets you sell at point of sale (if based in the US).
+• Ecommerce features — Squarespace lets you sell more products; gives you more options for starting a dropshipping business; and lets you sell at point of sale (if based in the US and using an iOS device).

-Webflow is the better choice however if you need complete control over your site, however.
+Webflow is the better choice if you need complete control over your site, however.

 It gives you more control over how your site appears on different devices; lets you edit animations to the nth degree; gives you more sophisticated data capture forms; and lets you export your code and host your site on any server.

-Wix is another obvious alternative to Webflow and a solution that generally offers users more ‘bang for the buck.’
-Wix subscribers get a great mix of flexible content presentation tools and ecommerce features; and the platform’s learning curve is much gentler than Webflow’s.
+Wix is another key alternative to Webflow and a solution that generally offers users more “bang for the buck.”
+Wix subscribers get a good mix of flexible content presentation tools and ecommerce features; and the platform’s learning curve is much gentler than Webflow’s.

 The main advantages Wix has over Webflow involve its:

-However, unlike Wix’s, Webflow templates are fully responsive, meaning that they automatically adapt to display correctly on whatever device they’re being viewed on (mobile, tablet or desktop).
+However, unlike the templates offered by the main version of Wix, Webflow templates are fully responsive, meaning that they automatically adapt to display correctly on whatever device they’re being viewed on — mobile, tablet, or desktop.

 By contrast, Wix’s templates use an ‘adaptive design’ approach, which means that you’ll need to build slightly different versions of your site for mobile and desktop devices.
 While Wix does a pretty good job of creating these automatically for you, some separate tweaking of your site designs for mobile and desktop is usually necessary.